 Who’s Eligible For Unemployment?

 Unemployment isn’t available to people who leave their job voluntarily, looking for their first job, or re-entering the labor force after having left it voluntarily.
-Traditionally, self-employed and gig workers aren’t eligible because they don’t pay unemployment taxes.
-However, under recent federal legislation aimed to help those out of work during the COVID-19 pandemic, these types of workers can apply for unemployment.
+Traditionally, self-employed and gig workers aren’t eligible because their employers don’t pay unemployment taxes.

-Unfortunately, nannies and babysitters typically fall into that self-employed/gig worker description.
-Families tend to not think of themselves as employers when they utilize in-home child care, and therefore end up paying their caregivers under the table to avoid the work and related taxes.
+Unfortunately, some families think nannies and babysitters fall into that self-employed/gig worker description and tend to not consider themselves as employers when they utilize in-home child care.
+They, therefore, end up paying their caregivers under the table to avoid the work and related taxes.